amiaopensource/vrecord/Resources/analog_digitization.md

 ## Checking the Files ##

 Check the terminal window for an error messages from vrecord.
 You may see a cow issuing a warning about your video file.
+If you get a cow warning you should examine the video file carefully to determine if there are any errors.
-You may see a warning that says "packet too small."
+You may also see a warning that says "packet too small."
 You can safely ignore this, it's just ffmpeg complaining that it didn't receive a full frame of video when vrecord stopped.

 Next, check to make sure vrecord produced the correct files.
 These are: